TPPSellinger/eSMC/README.md

 Step three : Download our simulator escrm (https://github.com/TPPSellinger/escrm).
 Compile the code or use the executable for Unix machine (help to compile can be found on https://github.com/scrm/scrm )

 Step 3.5 : If using a different simulator, output file might be in a different format.
-Hence, output must be processed into a multihetsep file (https://github.com/stschiff/msmc/blob/master/guide.md) or into a file in the ms format.
+Hence, output must be processed into a multihetsep file (https://github.com/stschiff/msmc/blob/master/guide.md), into a file in the ms format or a segregating matrix.

 Step four : Download the script test_esmc.R.
 This script is an example on how to run eSMC on simulated data (using the simulator escrm).